xlink-network/xlink-docs/README.md

 XLink is bi-directional or “two-way” bridge, meaning you can freely transfer assets between Bitcoin and its L2s and vice versa.

-On Bitcoin, users interact with [Multisigs](./#multisigs) (operated by XLink DAO Foundation) to lock assets to be bridged ("source asset"), and on L2s to receive the L2 asset ("destination asset").
+On Bitcoin, users interact with [Multisigs](./#multisigs) (operated by a decentralised network of validators and verifiers) to lock assets to be bridged ("source asset"), and on L2s to receive the L2 asset ("destination asset").

 Additionally, users on Bitcoin may provide additional data (`OP_RETURN`) to trigger certain smart contract interaction on their behalf automatically by Bitcoin Bridge.